Carbonll/IoTBay/README.md

 # Notes

 Create your own branch for the feature you're working on, derived from the master branch.
-Use this as your repository to push and pull your progress.
+Use this as your repository to push and pull your progress. (see video link below on how)

 ## Initializing the database/tables: